-- E. Answer each of the following questions in one or two sentences. - $1. \ The woman \, referred \, to \, here \, is \, the \, wife \, of \, an \, open-hearted \, man.$ - 2.
-His Friends and his Club and his Dog shall not love him; And his Widow shall skip when he goes underground! - 3.
+- 1. The woman referred to here is the wife of an open-hearted man. - 2.
+The man that is open of heart to his neighbours, His blood shall be wholesome whatever his labour. - 3.
 Him food shall not fatten, him drink shall not mellow.
-And his innards shall brew him perpetual strife.

-- 4. Generosity, being considerate, happiness and good health are the qualities of a good neighbour. - 5.
+And his innards shall brew him perpetual strife. - 4.
+Generosity, being considerate, happiness and good health are the qualities of a good neighbour. - 5.
 Friends, society and animals will not love a man of bad behaviour because of his/her stingy nature.
 Even his widow will be happy when he dies.

-- Use the following words in your own sentences. - 1.
+- Use the following words in your own sentences: - 1.
 Milk is a wholesome food. - 2.
 Luck always supports a generous person. - 3.
 A generous person possesses good qualities. - 4.
 A miser is never loved by his fellow beings. - 5.
 The luck of a miser creates perpetual troubles for him. - 6.
 The widow of a miser is happy when he dies.

-- Read the following stanzas of the poem 'Macavity- The Mystery cat' carefully andanswer the questions that follow. - 1.
+- Read the following stanzas taken from the poem 'Macavity- The Mystery Cat' carefully and answer the questions that follow: - 1.
 The Macavity cat is called Hidden Paw because he can defy the law and not found at the scene of crime. - 2.
 Here 'they' means the Scotland police. - 3.
 He has broken every human law and the law of gravity. - 4.
 Ginger cat means the cat of ginger-like colour. - 5.
 The cat's jumping and skills of flying in the air would make the fakir stare because his prediction will be proved false as the cat would not be found anywhere. - 6. (i) lead